Social movements, globalization, urbanization

 Factors contributing to globalization and perspectives on globalization

 - Globalization is the integration of governments, cultures, and financial markets through trade.
-While it offers benefits, such as economic growth, countries reliant on selling natural resources may suffer.
-Critics argue it gives multinational corporations too much power, influencing political decisions.
+While it can bring benefits such as economic growth, countries that rely heavily on selling natural resources may be harmed.
+Critics argue that globalization gives multinational corporations too much power, allowing them to influence political decisions.

-- Technology has been a key driver of globalization, with different periods marked by military expansion, industrial power, and now, the Internet.
-Technology also reshapes societal factors, like extending life expectancy through advances in medicine and altering agriculture for better yields, but often with environmental impacts.
+- Technology has been a key driver of globalization, with different periods shaped by military expansion, industrial power, and now the Internet.
+Technology also reshapes society in other ways, such as extending life expectancy through medical advances and changing agriculture to increase yields, often with environmental impacts.

-- Globalization can also create inequalities—benefiting some while harming others, causing job loss, pollution, or diminished civil rights through surveillance.
-The digital divide highlights the gap between those individuals and countries with and without access to technology.
+- Globalization can also create inequalities - benefiting some while harming others.
+It may contribute to job loss, pollution, or reduced civil rights through surveillance.
+The digital divide highlights the gap between individuals and countries with and without access to technology.

 Social changes in globalization

-- Critics contend that globalization, which promotes cultural assimilation and the slow erosion of minority cultures, perpetuates colonial practices, and exacerbates inequality, can lead to social unrest and terrorism.
+- Critics contend that globalization promotes cultural assimilation and the gradual erosion of minority cultures, perpetuates colonial practices, and worsens inequality.
+These pressures can contribute to social unrest and terrorism.

 Urbanization